quinn-diesel/flexbox-repo/README.md

 15 - Mobile content reordering with Flexbox
 - you can use slideToggle to toggle when things go off and on again
 - can't use slideToggle and have to toggle our own class of toggle

+16 - NESTING vertical and horizontal centering
+- How to add the css and html in order to nest the different things
+- remember to give everything a red border in order to see what is going on with what you are doing
+- we want the list items and the links to stretch all the way
+- when nesting you have add a span to all the elements in the html